francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

 The difference between training error and human level error is quite small (0.2%); however, the difference between dev error and training error is 5%, which is relative large in comparison.
-This implies that the training process overfit the training data and is unable to generalise the model to achieve a similar accuracy on the dev data set.
+This implies that the training process overfits the training data and is unable to generalise the model to achieve a similar accuracy on the dev data set.

 The followings are common methods to avoid overfitting: